 If you’re after live traditional music, check out O’Donoghue’s (Merrion Row), McNeill’s (Capel Street), or The Cobblestone (Smithfield).

-Best of Dublin Best Pizza: Bambino (Stephen Street)
+Best Pizza: Bambino (Stephen Street)

 Best Guinness: Doheny & Nesbitt (Merrion Row)